AdobeDocs/experience-manager-cloud-service.de-DE/help/forms/aem-forms-cloud-service-communications-introduction.md

 ### Verarbeitung von Batch-Daten zum Erstellen mehrerer Dokumente {#processing-batch-data-to-create-multiple-documents}

-Für jeden Datensatz innerhalb einer XML-Batch-Datenquelle können Sie separate Dokumente erstellen.
+Sie können Document Generation-APIs verwenden, um separate Dokumente für jeden Datensatz in einer XML-Batch-Datenquelle zu erstellen.
 Sie können Dokumente im Bulk-Modus und im asynchronen Modus erstellen.
 Sie können verschiedene Parameter für die Konvertierung konfigurieren und dann den Batch-Prozess starten. <!-- You can can also create a single document that contains all records (this functionality is the default).
 Assume that an XML data source contains ten records and you have a requirement to create a separate document for each record (for example, PDF documents).
 You can use the Communication APIs to generate ten PDF documents. -->

 <!-- The following illustration shows the Communication APIs processing an XML data file that contains multiple records.
 However, assume that you instruct the Communication APIs to create a single PDF document that contains all data records.
 In this situation, the Communication APIs generate one document that contains all of the records.